Tests of general relativity: Light travel time delay testing

 Irwin I. Shapiro proposed another test, beyond the classical tests, which could be performed within the Solar System.
 It is sometimes called the fourth "classical" test of general relativity.
 He predicted a relativistic time delay (Shapiro delay) in the round-trip travel time for radar signals reflecting off other planets.
 The mere curvature of the path of a photon passing near the Sun is too small to have an observable delaying effect (when the round-trip time is compared to the time taken if the photon had followed a straight path), but general relativity predicts a time delay that becomes progressively larger when the photon passes nearer to the Sun due to the time dilation in the gravitational potential of the Sun.
 Observing radar reflections from Mercury and Venus just before and after they are eclipsed by the Sun agrees with general relativity theory at the 5% level.

 More recently, the Cassini probe has undertaken a similar experiment which gave agreement with general relativity at the 0.002% level.
-However, the following detailed studies revealed that the measured value of the PPN parameter gamma is affected by gravitomagnetic effect caused by the orbital motion of Sun around the barycenter of the solar system.
-The gravitomagnetic effect in the Cassini radioscience experiment was implicitly postulated by B. Berotti as having a pure general relativistic origin but its theoretical value has never been tested in the experiment which effectively makes the experimental uncertainty in the measured value of gamma actually larger (by a factor of 10) than 0.002% claimed by B. Berotti and co-authors in Nature.
+However, the following detailed studies revealed that the measured value of the PPN parameter gamma is affected by a gravitomagnetic effect caused by the orbital motion of Sun around the barycenter of the solar system.
+The gravitomagnetic effect in the Cassini radioscience experiment was implicitly postulated by B. Bertotti as having a pure general relativistic origin but its theoretical value has never been tested in the experiment which effectively makes the experimental uncertainty in the measured value of gamma actually larger (by a factor of 10) than 0.002% claimed by B. Bertotti and co-authors in Nature.

 Very Long Baseline Interferometry has measured velocity-dependent (gravitomagnetic) corrections to the Shapiro time delay in the field of moving Jupiter and Saturn.